Skycoder42/QtBackgroundProcess/README.md

 ## Use Case
 The QtBackgroundProcess is a library for console applications.
 It is not intended to be used with GUI-Apps or similar, and probably won't work with them.
 If you are looking for simply a "singleton instance", i.e. a library that will make shure only one instance of your application runs at a time, have a look at [QSingleInstance](https://github.com/Skycoder42/QSingleInstance).

+However, if you want to create an application to run silently in the background, and only interact with it to "control" it, you're at the right place.

 ## Download/Installation
 There are multiple ways to install the Qt module, sorted by preference: